Purp1eW0lf/Blue-Team-Notes/README.md

 Correct way to just read a plist is `plutil -p` but there are multiple different methods so do whatever, I’m not the plist police
 ![image](https://user-images.githubusercontent.com/44196051/170064469-6cfd5350-3049-463e-9272-3062847731fb.png)

+If the plist is in binary format, you can convert it to a more readable xml: `plutil -convert xml1 <path_to_binary_plist>`

 ## Quarantine Events